Engineering

 GPT-5 is genuinely strong on tool-calling shape and the reasoning-effort tier API.
 For agent surfaces where tool use is the primary loop and the orchestration layer is heavily exercised, GPT-5 with reasoning tier set per query class is a strong alternative.
 Available on OpenAI directly and via Azure OpenAI Service.

-Bedrock Nova family sits at the cheap end — Nova Lite at $0.06/$0.24 per million input/output tokens makes routine classification and extraction roughly 50x cheaper than a frontier reasoning model.
+Bedrock's Nova family sits at the cheap end.
+Nova Lite at $0.06 input and $0.24 output per million tokens makes routine classification and extraction roughly fifty times cheaper than a frontier reasoning model.
 For the simple tier of the routing decision, this is the right destination.

 Knowing this map is what makes the abstraction layer worth maintaining.
 The optionality is real because the providers are differentiated.
 A team that has built the architecture has a credible choice for every workload class.
 A team that has not is choosing between paying its primary vendor's price and absorbing a quarter of migration cost.